DoktorPi/TestCogAcademy_2022/readme.txt

-Just some repository to try out some things.
+This some repository to try out some things.